In

 Heat index

-February's average heat index is calculated to be a very hot 35°C (95°F).
-Adopt extra safety steps, risk of heat exhaustion and heat cramps is notable.
-Sustained activity might cause heatstroke.
+February's heat index is computed to be a sweltering 35°C (95°F).
+Incorporate additional preventive steps, heat exhaustion and heat cramps are possible.
+Long-lasting activity may cause heatstroke.

 Humidity